sahil-malhotra/Competitive-Programming-List/README.md

 # Competitive Programming List
-I'll be adding codes to some of the must-practice CP problems.
+I'll be adding codes to some of the must-practice CP problems thereby ensuring a good learning curve with lesser number of problems.
 I'll try to categorise them as much as possible and arrange problems in increasing order of difficulty for a particular category.

 Ping me on my mail [thesahilmalhotra@gmail.com](mailto:thesahilmalhotra@gmail.com) if you have some suggestions or want to add problems or open a pull request directly.
 Please specify the source and category of the problem.